 Moving desks within an office environment should be easy.

 You should be able to move an IP Phone from one LAN port to another without IT intervention.

-However, because LAN ports have to be programmed something as simple as moving a phone requires reconfiguration.
+However, because LAN ports have to be programmed, something as simple as moving a phone requires network reconfiguration.

 It is only a 5-minute task, but you may wait hours for the change to be made.

 This is an example of non-agile digital infrastructure.

 Setting up guest Wi-Fi for an open day or event should be easy.

 Event organisers should be able to easily arrange a temporary guest network for the duration of an event.

 However, setting up and scaling a Wi-Fi network to support hundreds of people requires IT intervention.